martinus/robin-hood-hashing/README.md

 - **Custom allocator**.
 Node based representation has a custom bulk allocator that tries to make few memory allocations.
 All allocated memory is reused, so there won't be any allocation spikes.
 It's very fast as well.

 - **Optimized hash**. `robin_hood::hash` has custom implementations for integer types and for `std::string`, and falls back to `std::hash` for everything else.

-## Benchmarks

-Take all benchmarks with a grain of salt, as it highly depends on the usage pattern.
-I usually see improvement in the order of

-* 3-10 times faster insert / erase than `std::unordered_map`
-* 2 times faster lookup than `std::unordered_map`
-* 2 - 3 times less memory usage than `std::unordered_map`

-Of course, your milage may vary.
-There are an infinite number of use cases, and while I've tested a wide range of scenarios you have to do benchmarks with your own workload to be sure this is worth it.

 ## Good, Bad, Ugly